Skip to content

 config

-This module provides the Config class, which encapsulates the configuration logic for the PySquared project.
+This module provides the Config, which encapsulates the configuration logic for the PySquared project.
 It loads, validates, and updates configuration values from a JSON file, and distributes these values across the application.

 Classes: